AgneethMazumdar/WorkoutGrapher/README.md

 # Purpose

 This script parses through the contents of a training spreedsheet (csv) and graphs the user’s progress given an input of a minimum set and rep scheme.
+This can be applicable in analyzing the training log of a powerlifter, weightlifter, or a general weight training enthusiast.

 # Requirements